kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 **All of the following commands in this worksheet should be run within the docker container.** You can start the container with the following command:

-	docker run -it ubuntu:16.04
+	docker run -ti ubuntu:16.04

-Alternatively, you can mount local directories directly into the docker container:
+Alternatively, you can mount local directories directly into the docker container.
+The advantage of this approach is that you can access the same files from your own environment as well as within the docker image.

 	docker run -ti -v /Users/alasoo/igv/:/data:rw ubuntu:16.04 bash